 Why don't these people just stay the hell home and drink?
-Their double-wide or dorm room or whatever has to be more comfortable than sleeping out in the woods in a tent.
+Their dorm room or parents' basement has to be more comfortable than sleeping out in the woods in a tent.
 Why go through the hassle of driving two and a half hours and then canoeing an additional hour in order to act like complete morons in the middle of nowhere?

 If anyone reading this right now doesn't understand the concept of "if you carry it in, carry it out," this post is for you.
 As such, I have a few tips for you, especially if you happen to be one of the people below.
 Feel free to take them or leave them, but I'd actually just prefer that you die.